 Find a convenient location for your coalition to meet, preferably one that will not involve paying for the room.
 Choose a time convenient to most of the participants.
 Offer lunch, for example, if coalition members are donating their lunch hour to attend.
-Plan an agenda with achievable meeting objectives.^{28,29} Be prepared to offer the initial
+Plan an agenda with achievable meeting objectives.^{28,29} Be prepared to offer the initial strategy of the executive team or steering committee and seek input from coalition members.
+Continue to enlist their help throughout the development and implementation of your plan.
+Be sure to set milestones that can be accomplished in a reasonable time frame to minimize frustration with the planning process.

 Work with your steering committee to develop a list of potential coalition members.
-It is best to engage persona contacts to develop the initial coalition
+It is best to engage personal contacts to develop the initial coalition.

-- Develop a brief description of your imm diate goal.
-For example: "We will expl the feasibility of fluoridation in our community". - Determine a location convenient to me of the coalition members.
-Poll the coal members for the best time to meet. - Offer lunch or some "perk" to enliven initial meeting and develop enthusias Be prepared to: - Define the oral health problem in you community. - Offer an initial overview of the water system(s), governance and recognize leadership in your community. - Display a rough outline of your inten path to fluoridation.
+- Develop a brief description of your immediate goal.
+For example: "We will explore the feasibility of fluoridation in our community". - Determine a location convenient to most of the coalition members.
+Poll the coalition members for the best time to meet. - Offer lunch or some "perk" to enliven this initial meeting and develop enthusiasm.
+Be prepared to: - Define the oral health problem in your community. - Offer an initial overview of the water system(s), governance and recognized leadership in your community. - Display a rough outline of your intended path to fluoridation.